 The purpose of this guide is to answer the questions above.
 The guide is divided into pages, based on geographic areas, starting with local and leading to global.
 Use the linked tabs on the left to navigate to those pages.

 The graphic below demonstrates how surveillance data in the past has moved from local to global settings.
 You can find it and other explanations about data collection at the U.S. Center for Disease Control website.
 That said, the reporting laws have changed a few times since the COVID-19 pandemic began.
 See the United States tab for further details.

-If state health agencies collect data and submit it, in a specified manner, to HHS, then hospitals did not have to do it directly.
-Missouri is not listed as a state that can submit information at the state level so local hospitals must do it themselves.
-The graphic above therefore doesn't quite match reality for COVID-19 reporting at this point.
-(December 11, 2020)
+If state health agencies collect data and submit it in a specified manner to HHS, then hospitals did not have to do it directly.
+Missouri is not listed as a state that can submit information at the state level.

 On January 21, 2021, President Biden released his National Strategy for the COVID-19 Response and Pandemic Preparedness.
 Part of that document said that the CDC will create and maintain a dashboard for every U.S. County.
 That COVID Data County View is now available.